bryceleague/stl-to-text/README.md

 # stl-to-text
 An extremely ineffcient way to render a 3D model in the convenience of the command line.
 Simply pass one or more binary stl files as arguments (best used with only one).
-Automaticly centers, applies a perspective effect, and scale to fit your current terminal size
+Automatically centers, applies a perspective effect, and scale to fit your current terminal size
 Now with command line arguments!
 # How to Use
 Enter each file you want to display followed by arguments to apply transformations to each model individually